mechatroner/vscode_rainbow_csv/README.md

 #### Content-based separator autodetection
 Rainbow CSV will run spreadsheet autodetection algorithm for all "Plain Text" files.
 In most cases this is a very cheap operation because autodetection would stop after checking only 1-2 topmost lines.
+To disable autodetection for the current file press "Rainbow OFF" button inside the status line.
 You can adjust autodetection parameters or disable it in Rainbow CSV extension settings section.